Keyeoh/cv/cv-en.md

 ----------------------------

 Job Title
-:   *Bioinformatician / Data Analyst*

-Department
+:   *Research Engineer*

+Company
-:   Universidad de Oviedo
+:   ArcelorMittal

 Start Date
-:   April 2nd, 2012
+:   March 15th, 2018

 Center
-:   IUOPA (Oncological University Institute - Principado de Asturias)
+:   Global R&D Aviles

 Group
-:   Cancer Epigenetics and Nanomedicine
+:   KiN - Business and Technoeconomics

+Data scientist.
+Commercial Digitalization.
+Research, development and deployment of Machine Learning systems applied to different processes inside the company.
+Project Management.

+Previous Positions
+----------------------

+2012 - 2018
+: Universidad de Oviedo

+*Bioinformatician / Data Analyst*.
 Research and development of computational and statistical methods for the study of Cancer Epigenetics.
-Currently working on DNA Methylation microarrays and ChIP-seq data analysis.
+DNA Methylation microarrays and ChIP-seq data analysis.
 R/Bioconductor, BioPython, MACS, MAQ, BowTie and a lot of different and exciting stuff.
-I have also become quite aware of the problems around the Reproducibility of data analysis projects, specially in Science, and have put into practice several virtualization solutions, literate programming and continuous integration techniques in order to ensure that current results can be replicated by external independent reviewers.
-Additionally, I have been helping fellow members of the lab by providing experimental design and statistical support for their data analysis projects.
+I became quite aware of the problems around the Reproducibility of data analysis projects, specially in Science, and put into practice several virtualization solutions, literate programming and continuous integration techniques in order to ensure that previous results could be replicated by external independent reviewers.
+Additionally, I helped fellow members of the lab by providing experimental design and statistical support for their data analysis projects.

-Previous Positions
-----------------------

 2011 - 2012
 : Arcelor Mittal